 The Professional Teacher Education Program at Utah Valley University is designed to prepare quality, entry level candidates for teaching in secondary education programs grades 6-12.

 To continue in the teacher education program, students are expected to maintain all program standards.
-They must maintain expected levels of competence in all coursework, field work, and student teaching with all course grades at or above a B- or higher.
-Additionally, teacher candidates are expected to adhere to standards of personal integrity, responsibility, and citizenship commonly expected of professional educators.
+They must maintain expected levels of competence in all coursework, field work, and student teaching with all course grades at or above a B-.
+Additionally, teacher candidates are expected to adhere to standards of professionalism as articulated in the UVU Professional Teach Dispositions document.

-The UVU teacher education program is accredited by the Teacher Education Accreditation Council (TEAC), the Utah State Office of Education, and Northwest Commission on Colleges and Universities.
+The UVU teacher education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the Teacher Education Accreditation Council (TEAC), the Utah State Office of Education, and the Northwest Commission on Colleges and Universities.